 Criteria For Awards

-Category One: Challenging or Inspiring Teaching
+CATEGORY ONE: Challenging or Inspiring Teaching

-This can be for a lecturer, seminar, workshop or class leader who encourages self-learning, debate and critical thinking amongst students, whether that’s through their extensive knowledge of the subject, challenging perspective, engaging style, or simply their keenness to teach.
+This can be for a lecturer, seminar, workshop or class leader who encourages self learning, debate and critical thinking amongst students, whether that’s through their extensive knowledge of the subject, challenging perspective, engaging style, or simply their keenness to teach.

-Category Two: Outstanding Use of Research in Teaching
+CATEGORY TWO: Outstanding Use of Research in Teaching

-Category Three: Compelling or Diverse Curriculum Content
+CATEGORY THREE: Compelling or Diverse Curriculum Content

-This award is for an academic department and is related to the content of teaching and curriculum.
+This award is for an academic department and is related to content of teaching and curriculum.
 It can be for compelling course content, diverse content, or both of the above.

 One of the key campaigns of Goldsmiths Students' Union recently has been 'Diversifying the Curriculum', aimed at taking academia beyond an outdated and Eurocentric canon.
-Therefore, this category can be awarded to a Programme you feel is representative of the student body (e.g. an ethnically diverse list of authors in the reading list) or course content that excites, interests and compels you to be fascinated by the subject you are learning about.
+This category therefore can be awarded to a Programme you feel is representative of the student body (e.g. an ethnically diverse list of authors in the reading list) or course content that excites, interests and compels you to be fascinated by the subject you are learning about.

 This is an award for a support, administrative or professional services (non-academic) staff member who has consistently gone above and beyond the call of duty to help and support the student body.
 This can be awarded to non-teaching staff within and outside of academic departments.